 Southern Railway 630, Steam locomotive at Tennessee Valley Railroad Museum, United States.

-Southern Railway 630 is a Consolidation-type steam locomotive with a 2-8-0 wheel arrangement on display at Tennessee Valley Railroad Museum in Chattanooga.
-The engine features a separate tender for carrying water and fuel during operation.
+Southern Railway 630 is a Consolidation-type steam locomotive with a 2-8-0 wheel arrangement, on display at Tennessee Valley Railroad Museum in Chattanooga, Tennessee.
+It runs with a separate tender car attached behind it, which carries the water and fuel needed to keep the engine going.

-The engine was built in 1904 by the American Locomotive Company and initially served the Southern Railway.
-It later moved to the East Tennessee & Western North Carolina Railroad for additional service.
+The engine was built in 1904 by the American Locomotive Company and first put to work on the Southern Railway.
+It later served the East Tennessee & Western North Carolina Railroad before eventually ending up at the museum in Chattanooga.

 The community of curious travelers